Invictus Games Team U.S. | Athletics

-Retired U.S. Army Staff Sgt.
-Michael Murphy, Team U.S., warms up during track practice before competing for Team U.S. in the athletics event at Zuiderpark during the Invictus Games The Hague, Netherlands, April 15, 2022.
-The Invictus Games are composed of 20 nations, over 500 military competitors, competing in over 10 sporting events April 16-22, 2022
+Retired U.S. Air Force Senior Airman Rafael Morfinencisco, Team U.S., poses for a photo after receiving a gold medal while competing in an athletics event at Zuiderpark during the Invictus Games The Hague, Netherlands, April 17, 2022.
+The Invictus Games are composed of 20 nations, over 500 military competitors, competing in over 10 sporting events April 16-22, 2022.

 |Date Taken: